 Always ensure that you clean the area thoroughly too.
 Bleach or vinegar are good products to use to clean up the area where you found the droppings.

-If you see lots of mice droppings, then you still have a mouse infestation… time for some DIY pest control!
+If you see many mice droppings, you still have a mouse infestation.
+It is time for some DIY pest control!

 4. No More Gnawed Items

 If you have mice in your home, they will chew items regularly.
-If you take note of all the items as you find them, you can easily identify any new items that a mouse may have chewed.
+If you note all the things as you find them, you can quickly identify any new items that a mouse may have chewed.

 5. The Odor Has Gone

 It is fair to say that mice come with a very distinctive odor.
 It is even worse when you stumble upon a dead mouse!

-To clear up the odor associated with mice infestation, you will need to go through your house and clean up any evidence of mouse urine and droppings.
+To clear up the odor associated with mice infestation, you must go through your house and clean up any evidence of mouse urine and droppings.